Jacobbishopxy/herding-cats/src/main/scala/com/github/jacobbishopxy/theory/README.md

 2. Monad Transformers in Cats

-3. Monads: Transform and Roll Out
+3. Exercise: Monads: Transform and Roll Out

 ## Semigroupal and Applicative